 A student planning to major in Journalism should consult the school’s academic advisor as early as possible in order to discuss the degree requirements for the specialization chosen.
 After admission to the major in journalism, the student will be expected to visit the academic advisor each semester until all major requirements have been completed.

 Advertising and Integrated Marketing Communications Specialization

-Journalism And Mass Communications Specialization
+Journalism And Mass Communications Specialization - Online Only

 The Journalism and Mass Communication specialization is designed to give students a broad knowledge base and set skill in advertising and news editorial areas.
 Diversification and entrepreneurial competence are highly valued in today’s media industry.
 Coursework in fundamentals in writing and new media are required in the field.
 This specialization allows students a more flexible path in choosing the other areas of journalism they want to advance in for the variety of ever changing professions emerging in media today.
 The specialization also provides students with the needed foundations of ethical, legal and research oriented coursework to make sure they maintain a high level of professionalism.